Buying real estate in Abidjan?

 What structural inspection is standard in Abidjan right now?

-The most common structural issues that inspections reveal in properties in Abidjan are humidity and water damage (often seasonal), poor drainage systems, electrical installations that do not meet safety standards, and incomplete construction or permit compliance on newer buildings.
+The most common structural issues that inspections reveal in Abidjan properties are water ingress and humidity damage (often seasonal but cumulative), cracked foundations linked to poor drainage or soil quality, overloaded or outdated electrical systems, and unfinished permit or compliance gaps on newer builds where the developer cut corners.

 How do I confirm exact boundaries in Abidjan?

-The standard process for confirming exact property boundaries in Abidjan involves hiring a licensed surveyor (géomètre agréé) to conduct an on-site boundary verification and comparing the results with the formal parcel records at the land administration.
+The standard process for confirming exact property boundaries in Abidjan is to hire a licensed surveyor (geometre expert) who will physically measure the plot and compare the on-the-ground reality with the formal parcel plan filed in the land administration.

-The most common boundary dispute that affects foreign buyers in Abidjan is confusion over plots on fast-growing edges like Bingerville, Songon, and Anyama, where informal histories and overlapping claims create ambiguity that only emerges when construction begins.
+The most common boundary dispute that affects foreign buyers in Abidjan involves plots on the fast-growing edges of the city (corridors toward Bingerville, Songon, and Anyama), where informal subdivisions were done without approved survey plans, and neighbors or prior claimants contest where one lot ends and another begins.

-The professional you should hire to physically verify boundaries on the ground in Abidjan is a licensed surveyor (géomètre expert agréé) registered with the relevant professional body, who can provide a certified survey report.
+The professional you should hire to physically verify boundaries on the ground in Abidjan is a "geometre expert agree" (licensed surveyor), who is the only person legally qualified to produce an enforceable boundary report in Cote d'Ivoire.

 What defects are commonly hidden in Abidjan right now?